amandaLi7/NLP-RAG/contributions.md

 ## Vashisth (vashistt)
 - Data:
-  - worked with semantic scholar api to get faculty jsons
+  - worked with semantic scholar api to get faculty JSONs
   - download papers by faculty
-  - convert json to natural language dataset
+  - Data Cleaning for JSONs: automatically convert the JSONs into a set of paper and author related questions
+  - Function to generate Question Answer pairs from the chunks automatically using LLama2
-- Setting up of the pipeline:
+- Setting up of the retriever, reranker, and Reader LLM pipeline:
   - Embedding + Vector DB: getting the data, embedding, creating the vector data base
+    - Experimented with different similarity criterion
-  - Retriever: document retrieval, re-ranker based on the query
+  - Retriever: document retrieval, re-ranker based on the query (integrating colbert re-ranker in the pipeline)
   - Reader LLM: processing the context and the question in the reader LLM
-- Experimenting with Models:
+- Experimenting with Models and prompts:
+  - Set up the pipeline with all these models so we can do experiments over them and running them with and without GPU
     - Gemini 2B
     - Flan T5 (small/base/large)
-- Benchmarking performance per document type
+    - Llama2 7B (LLama CCP quantized version)
+    - Mistral 7B
+  - Experimented with temperature, top-p; verbosity, and prompts for each model
+- Evaluation
+  - Wrote the pipeline to do get metrics over different kinds of document categories
+- Report:
+  - Corresponding report sections on JSONs, Model Selection, Embedding, Retrieiver and Reranking
+  - LaTex tables and part of the analysis

 ## Amanda (xal)